 Step 6: Make a Final Decision

 It's time to make a well-informed choice after collecting and reviewing all the necessary information.
-Assessing whether the applicant meets the rental criteria, demonstrates financial stability, and has a positive rental history are key factors to consider.
+Assessing whether the prospective tenants meet the rental criteria, demonstrates financial stability, and have a positive rental history are key factors to consider.

 person working on their laptop